 What is a Central Library:

-According to New York State Education Law, the library system and central library may use Central Library Aid (CLA) for the implementation of program and priorities of the Central Library as described in the library system's approved Five Year Plan of Service.
-This can also be found on the Documents Tab.
+According to New York State Education Law, the library system and central library may use Central Library Services Aid (CLSA) for the implementation of program and priorities of the Central Library as described in the library system's approved Five Year Plan of Service.
+This can also be found on the Documents tab.

-There are two types of Central Library Aid (CLA): Central Library Division Aid (CLDA) and Central Library Book Aid (CBA).
-The Central Library Advisory Committee (CLAC) creates a yearly budget and makes decisions on how the CLDA money is to be spent.
-These funds are used to improve services to residents of the entire library system.
-CLDA funds are typically used to fund personnel, marketing tools and system wide access to databases.
+The Central Library Advisory Committee (CLAC) creates a yearly budget and makes decisions on how the CLSA money is to be spent.
+These funds are used to improve materials and services to residents of the entire library system.
+CLSA funds are typically used to purchase materials, marketing tools and system wide access to databases as well as fund personnel.

-Databases paid for using Central Library Division Aid (CLDA): Printable "How to" Guides can be found here.
+Databases paid for using Central Library Services Aid (CLSA): Printable "How to" Guides can be found on the Documents tab.

-Flower Library uses Central Library Book Aid (CBA) to purchase, house and lend:
+Flower Library uses also uses Central Library Services Aid (CLSA) to purchase, house and lend:

 How are funding decisions made?

-Using NYS Education Law and the NCLS Central Library Plan of Service as guides, the Central Library Committee (CLAC) makes recommendations for use of the Central Library Aid (CLA) funds by creating a yearly budget.
+Using NYS Education Law and the NCLS Central Library Plan of Service as guides, the Central Library Committee (CLAC) makes recommendations for use of the Central Library Services Aid (CLSA) funds by creating a yearly budget.
 The committee makes budget decisions based on the review of database usage, library staff needs and survey information.
 This budget, once approved by the CLAC is then approved by Flower Library board, then by the NCLS board.
-Click here for the 2021 Central Library Budget.
+A copy of the current budget can be found on the Documents tab.

 What services does the Central Library provide?